Do I need therapy?

 What will we talk about in therapy?

-In therapy, we will be discussing information that is important to you, what has happened recently and following up on progress towards our goals.
+In therapy, we will be discussing information that is important to you, what has happened recently, and following up on progress towards our goals.
 During one of our early sessions, you and I will set goals for what we will be working on in our time together.
 This will be something observable and measurable so that we are agreed as to how we will know when we have reached our goal as well as how we will be getting there.
-Our sessions then will primarily focus on the identified difficulties, follow up on homework assignments (as a CBT therapist, you and I will often come up with a plan for something to practice, try or change for the week in order to help us reach our goals more quickly), new ideas or skills and a plan for the next week.
+Our sessions then will primarily focus on the identified difficulties, follow up on homework assignments (as a CBT therapist, you and I will often come up with a plan for something to practice, try or change for the week in order to help us reach our goals more quickly), new ideas or skills, and a plan for the next week.
 However, as we are all humans, sometimes life happens.
-Should other things come up, we can either shift focus or take these on as well as needed/preferred.
+Should other things come up, we can either shift focus or take these on as needed/preferred.

 Why would I talk to someone I don’t know about my personal concerns?

 This is actually exactly why therapy is helpful.
 Family and friends are great for support, but the difficulty is that when we share with them/look for support/seek advice, there are ways that it can affect us later.
 They may judge us for feeling this way or having done that, they may pity us or they may encourage you to choose a certain option (whether consciously or unconsciously) because they know the person involved or have a vested interest in the outcome.
 Sometimes, we would just prefer to have another opinion to consider.
 A therapist is a professional that legally cannot discuss your issues with anyone else and who can provide a safe place for you to discuss all sides of a situation and help you figure out what it means and the best way to move forward.
 We offer an objective, third party perspective and can help you learn new ways of understanding and addressing difficult situations.